We are able to provide therapy in a place and time that is most suitable for you and your needs, including home visits.

 Speech and language therapy is very beneficial for patients with expressive dysphasia.
 Speech and language therapy will provide treatment, support and advice in helping to maximise the patient’s communication.

 Expressive dysphasia is a difficulty in expressing what you want to say.
-This may be in the form of speech but may also affect their reading and writing.
+This may be in the form of speech but may also affect their writing and reading aloud abilities.
 Speech may be non-fluent, and a person may find it difficult to find the right word for something.
 For example; when describing the television remote, someone may point to the television and stutter and hesitate whilst trying to find the correct word.
 This can be incredibly frustrating for both the person affected and their family and friends.

 Patients will have difficulties with speech production, this means they will struggle to produce the correct sounds for certain words.
 People who have expressive dysphasia may also have difficulties with the output of language, meaning they are not able to express words at all.
 Expressive dysphasia can be categorised into two different areas, these being: